 Then I Had A Child

-After the Holidays I knew that I needed to get back into somewhat of a structured routine.
+As the kids grew older and we moved out of the baby stage, I knew that I needed to get back into somewhat of a structured routine.
 I purchased one of those online house cleaning calendars from a popular blog with the hopes that I would get it together again.

 So this particular chore checklist just wasn’t working for me.
 But since I purchased it (for less than $10 I might add) I felt like I had to use it to get my money’s worth out of it.
 So I kept on trucking away with it even though I wasn’t feeling great about my lack of routine.